-Any charge made in respect of individual pupils will not be greater than the actual cost of providing the optional extra activity, divided by the number of pupils within the class or year group expected to partake.
+Any charge made in respect of individual pupils will not be greater than the actual cost of providing the optional extra activity, including admin and transaction fees, divided by the number of pupils within the class or year group expected to partake.
 A charge may be rounded up or down to the nearest pound.